gramineproject/gramine/Documentation/devel/encfiles.rst

 .. image:: ../img/encfiles/01_encfiles_datastructs.svg
    :target: ../img/encfiles/01_encfiles_datastructs.svg
-   :alt: Figure: Relations between the app, the Gramine FS code, the Gramine glue code and the generic encrypted-files code
+   :alt: Figure: Relations between the app, the Gramine FS code, the Gramine glue code and the generic encrypted-files code.

 The diagram above shows the relations between the application, the Gramine FS code, the Gramine glue code and the generic encrypted-files code.
-Here the ``libos_encrypted_file`` data structure is hosted in the glue code, and the ``pf_context`` data structure is hosted in the generic encrypted-files code.
+Here, the ``libos_encrypted_file`` data structure is hosted in the glue code, and the ``pf_context`` data structure is hosted in the generic encrypted-files code.
+In addition to the standard file-system callbacks and PAL interfaces in Gramine, the encrypted FS requires one additional configuration option for the key-derivation key (KDK).
 The KDK is installed through Gramine interfaces into the ``libos_encrypted_key`` field in the glue code which copies it into the ``kdk`` field in encrypted-files code.
 Also, the glue code opens a host file via Gramine's PAL interfaces and saves the reference to it into ``pal_handle``, which is copied into ``host_file_handle`` in encrypted-files code.
 With these two fields, plus the set of registered callbacks, the encrypted-files code has enough information to encrypt and decrypt files stored on the host's disk.

 Crypto used for encrypted files
 -------------------------------